Freight Shipping from Austin to Detroit

 How much does it cost to ship freight from Austin to Detroit?

-Full truckload (FTL) rates from Austin, TX to Detroit, MI currently range from $3,255-$4,012 for a standard dry van load over the 1,514-mile route.
+Full truckload (FTL) rates from Austin, TX to Detroit, MI currently range $3,255-$4,012 (roughly $2.17-$2.66 per mile over 1,514 miles).
 LTL shipments typically cost $1,033-$1,687 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Austin to Detroit?